anishsingh20/Personal-ChatGPT-Bot-For-Mac/README.md

 # Personal-ChatGPT-Bot-For-Mac

-Create and deploy your chatGPT bot written in Python using the ChatGPT API, LangChain, and just a few lines of code.
+Create and deploy your chatGPT bot written in Python using the [ChatGPT API](https://platform.openai.com/account/api-keys), [LangChain](https://python.langchain.com/docs/get_started/quickstart), and just a few lines of code.

+Follow along fellas, for some magic.

 1) Easy to setup
 2) Train on whatever data you want and OpenAI data using the OpenAI API.